-The desired planned level of reserves will be deemed to be at least 3-5% of GAG.
-For 2023 this would be a minimum of £52,000.
+The desired planned level of reserves will be deemed to be at least 3 - 5% of GAG.
+For 2024 this would be a minimum of £51,935.
 This is to ensure that funds are available should any unforeseen emergency events happen which require additional funding.
 Should an in-year deficit lead to funds falling below the desired level of reserves, future plans will seek to rebuild this.
-The current level of free reserves if £59,888 and so the minimum level is currently exceeded.
+The current level of free reserves is a deficit of £17,567 and so the academy trust are committed to a careful spending plan in order to return reserves to the desired level.

 The actual amount of reserves required (which may be more) shall be reviewed and determined annually as part of the budget setting process.
-The level of reserves will reflect the school improvement plan and be in line with the medium term financial plan (the 3/5 year budget), it will also take into account any unmitigated risks identified in the academies Risk Register.
+The level of reserves will reflect the school improvement plan and be in line with the medium-term financial plan (the 3/5 year budget), it will also take into account any unmitigated risks identified in the academies Risk Register.